Petrified animals. The most unusual of the oldest living creatures. Fossilized excrement and vomit of ancient reptiles

 Introduction.

 I want to become a geologist.
 Not a lawyer, not an economist, not a doctor, but a geologist.
-I read somewhere that the profession of a geologist is the oldest.
-After all, how did human civilization begin?
-From the fact that a person began to distinguish a stone that is suitable for making a stone ax from a stone unsuitable for this purpose.
-And this is the basics of geology.
+I read somewhere that the oldest profession is a geologist.
+After all, where did human civilization begin?
+From the fact that man began to distinguish a stone that is suitable for making a stone ax from a stone that is unsuitable for this purpose.
+And these are the basics of geology.
 Thus, mining began in ancient times.
-Later miners began to extract clay and coal.
+Later, miners began to extract clay and coal.
 With the beginning of the era of great geographical discoveries, the study of the Earth began.
-At this time, the first geologists-thinkers appeared who tried to guess where minerals might be.
-But the profession of a geologist is connected not only with the search for minerals.
+At this time, the first geological thinkers appeared who tried to guess where minerals might be located.
+But the profession of a geologist is associated not only with the search for minerals.
 For example, I am most interested in paleontology.
-My passion for paleontology began with the fact that I read the book of the famous Russian geologist Vladimir Afanasyevich Obruchev, which was called "Plutonia".
-Paleontology (from ancient Greek Παλαιοντολογία) is the science of organisms that existed in past geological periods and preserved in the form of fossil remains, as well as traces of their life.
-Ancient animals today have turned into fossils that can be found in rocks, such as limestone, which is abundant in the Lipetsk region.
-Making my trips to the geological school "Amethyst", I found a number of interesting samples of fossilized animals in interesting places in the Lipetsk region, from each trip I brought a new interesting sample.
+My passion for paleontology began when I read a book by the famous Russian geologist Vladimir Afanasyevich Obruchev, which was called “Plutonia”.
+Paleontology (from ancient Greek Παλαιοντολογία) is the science of organisms that existed in past geological periods and were preserved in the form of fossil remains, as well as traces of their vital activity.
+Ancient animals today have turned into fossils that can be found in rocks, such as limestone, which are abundant in the Lipetsk region.
+While making my hikes at the Amethyst geological school to interesting places in the Lipetsk region, I found a number of interesting specimens of fossilized animals; from each hike I brought back a new interesting specimen.
 And after studying them, I came to some conclusions about the past of the land on which I live.
-This paper reflects my observations and conclusions.
+This work reflects my observations and conclusions.

 Literature review.

-imprints of animals and plants preserved in the soil, stones,
+imprints of animals and plants preserved in soil, stones,

-It is accompanied by the influence of various environmental factors during the passage of diagenesis processes - physical and chemical transformations, during the transition of the sediment to the rock, which includes the remains of organisms.
-Fossils are formed when dead plants and animals were not immediately eaten by predators or bacteria, but soon after death were covered with silt, sand, clay, ash, which excluded access to oxygen.
-During the formation of rocks from sediments, under the influence of
+is accompanied by the influence of various environmental factors during the passage of diagenesis processes - physical and chemical transformations, during the transition of sediment into rock, which includes the remains of organisms.
+Fossils are formed when dead plants and animals were not immediately eaten by predators or bacteria, but soon after death they were covered with silt, sand, clay, or ash, which prevented access to oxygen.
+During the formation of rock sediments, under the influence

 mineral solutions, organic matter decomposed and was replaced by minerals - most often calcite, pyrite, opal, chalcedony.
-At the same time, due to the gradual course of the replacement process, the external form and elements of the structure of the remains were preserved.
-Usually, only solid parts of organisms are preserved, for example, bones, teeth, chitinous shells, shells.
+At the same time, thanks to the gradual progression of the replacement process, the external shape and structural elements of the remains were preserved.
+Usually only hard parts of organisms are preserved, for example, bones, teeth, chitinous shells, shells.
 Soft tissues decompose too quickly and do not have time to be replaced by mineral matter.

-Plants during fossilization are usually completely destroyed, leaving the so-called. prints and nuclei.
+During fossilization, plants usually undergo complete destruction, leaving the so-called. imprints and cores.
 Also, plant tissues can be replaced by mineral compounds, most often silica, carbonate and pyrite.
-Such a complete or partial replacement of plant stems while maintaining the internal structure is called petrification.
-S. V. Obruchev distinguished the following groups of fossils: 1) impressions of the body or more often of the skeleton (shell) of an animal and trunks, stems and leaves of plants on the surface of the rock; 2) Nuclei-casts of the internal cavity of the shells, resulting from the filling of voids with rock after the removal of soft parts.
-The nuclei without imprints are of very little importance, since the systematic position of mollusks and brachiopods is determined by the shape of the external sculpture and the device of the castle.
-The nuclei are needed to determine the attachment of muscles and study other details of the anatomy.
-3) Solid parts of organisms - bones, teeth, scales, shells, skeletons of corals and sponges, echinoderm shells, etc. - for the most part are not preserved in their original form, but with partial or complete replacement of the primary substance by a secondary one - calcite, silica, sulfides , iron hydroxides, etc. Under favorable conditions, chitinous and horn parts are also preserved.
-The most favorable rocks for the preservation of organic remains are marls, bituminous and clayey limestones, calcareous and glauconite sands, sometimes sandstones and shale.
+Such complete or partial replacement of plant trunks while maintaining the internal structure is called petrification.
+S. V. Obruchev identified the following groups of fossils: 1) imprints of the body or, more often, the skeleton (shell) of an animal and trunks, stems and leaves of plants on the surface of the rock; 2) Cores are casts of the internal cavity of shells, resulting from filling the void with rock after removing the soft parts.
+Cores without imprints are of very little significance, since the systematic position of mollusks and brachiopods is determined by the shape of the external sculpture and the structure of the lock.
+The nuclei are needed to determine muscle attachments and study other details of anatomy.
+3) Solid parts of organisms - bones, teeth, scales, shells, skeletons of corals and sponges, shells of echinoderms, etc. - are mostly preserved not in their original form, but with partial or complete replacement of the primary substance with secondary substances - calcite, silica, sulfides , iron hydroxides, etc. In favorable conditions, chitinous and horny parts are also preserved.
+The most favorable rocks for preserving organic remains are marls, bituminous and clayey limestones, calcareous and glauconitic sands, and sometimes sandstones and clayey shales.
 Pure quartz sandstones and quartzites, especially those occurring in continuous strata, are very poor in fossils.
-Pure, thick, thickly bedded, monotonous limestones are also poor in fossils, but irregular masses of reef limestones and dolomites, sometimes very thick and without clear bedding, contain corals, bryozoans, calcareous algae, and other remains of reef-building animals.
-In sandstones, the appearance of interlayers of shaly clays, limestones, and marls increases the chances of finding fauna; lenses of carbonaceous shales and clays contain delicate imprints of leaves, and sandstone layers - imprints of trunks; the latter are found even in thick layers of coarse-grained sandstones.
-Concretions (concretions) often contain fossil accumulations or individual specimens.
-Conglomerates, especially coarse ones, contain in small quantities only the strongest parts of organisms - bones of vertebrates, thick shells, trunks.
-Often abundant fossils are contained in thin interlayers or short lenses; in some cases, the remains of animals or plants accumulate in such quantities that they compose entire layers of rocks.
-Marine deposits are richer in organic remains than continental ones.
-Heavily metamorphosed rocks contain organic remains only in extremely rare cases in a very poor condition, because when the rock changes and recrystallizes, the skeletons disappear or merge with the rock mass.
+Clean, thick-bedded, uniform limestones are also poor in fossils, but irregular masses of reef limestones and dolomites, sometimes very thick and without clear bedding, contain corals, bryozoans, calcareous algae, and other remains of reef-building animals.
+In sandstones, the appearance of interlayers of shaly clays, limestones, and marls increases the chances of finding fauna; lenses of carbonaceous shales and clays contain delicate imprints of leaves, and layers of sandstone contain imprints of trunks; the latter are found even in thick layers of coarse-grained sandstones.
+Concretions (concretions) often enclose clusters of fossils or individual specimens.
+Conglomerates, especially coarse ones, contain small quantities of only the strongest parts of organisms—vertebrate bones, thick shells, and trunks.
+Often abundant fossils are contained in thin layers or short lenses; in some cases, the remains of animals or plants accumulate in such quantities that they form entire layers of rocks.
+Marine sediments are richer in organic remains than continental ones.
+Heavily metamorphosed rocks contain organic remains only in extremely rare cases in very poor condition, because when the rock changes and recrystallizes, the skeletons disappear or merge with the mass of the rock.
 The surface of the Lipetsk region is an elevated undulating plain, dissected by river valleys, gullies and ravines.
-The flatness of its territory is due to the geological structure, the presence at the base of a rigid crystalline foundation, covered with sedimentary deposits with a horizontal occurrence of layers.
-As a result of modern erosion in the Lipetsk region deposits of the Upper Devonian and younger deposits are exposed, which are represented by limestones, marls, dolomites with interlayers of clays of various shades, with the inclusion of quartz grains.
-The rocks contain a large number of fauna.
+The flatness of its territory is due to its geological structure, the presence at the base of a rigid crystalline foundation covered with sedimentary deposits with horizontal layers.
+As a result of modern erosion in the Lipetsk region, deposits of the Upper Devonian and younger deposits are exposed, which are represented by limestones, marls, dolomites with layers of clays of various shades, with the inclusion of quartz grains.
+Fauna is present in large quantities in the rocks.

 2.Materials and methods

 2.1.
-Determination of points of the Lipetsk region for the search for fossils.
+Identification of points in the Lipetsk region for searching for fossils.

 I collected my small collection of fossils in the Lipetsk region.
 It is located in the center of the European part of Russia, in the upper reaches of the Don, within the Central Russian Upland in the west (height up to 262 m) and the Oka-Don Plain in the east.
-In the north it borders on the Ryazan and Tula regions, in the west - on the Oryol region, in the south - on the Voronezh and Kursk regions, in the east - on the Tambov region.
-The main rivers are the Don with tributaries of the Beautiful Sword, Pine, Voronezh with tributaries of the Matyra, Usman, Stanovaya Ryasa.
+In the north it borders with the Ryazan and Tula regions, in the west - with the Oryol region, in the south - with the Voronezh and Kursk regions, in the east - with the Tambov region.
+The main rivers are the Don with its tributaries Krasivaya Mecha, Sosna, Voronezh with its tributaries Matyr, Usman, Stanovaya Ryasa.

-Erosive relief.
-The climate is temperate continental.
+The relief is erosive.
+The climate is moderate continental.
 The west of our region - the Don River basin is distinguished by a large number of limestone outcrops, I observed this during excursions to the Dankovsky, Lebedyansky, Zadonsky and Khlevensky districts.
-I was looking for fossilized remains of animals in limestones and dolomites, because it is these rocks that prevail in the Lipetsk region and you can often find their outcrops to the surface.
-In the summer, together with other geoschool students, I visited the lower reaches of the river.
-Beautiful Sword (Lebedyansky district), on the Don conversations (Zadonsky district), on a karst field in the vicinity of the village.
-Kon-Kolodez (Khlevensky district), on the rivers and streams of the city of Lipetsk, at the Dankovsky dolomite plant (Dankovsky district), at Devonian limestone outcrops in the village of Kamennaya Lubna (Lebedyansky district).
-I found the following fossils in rock outcrops - ammonites and sea lilies in the village of Kamennaya Lubna (Lebedyansky district), corals - in the village of Pokrovskoye (Terbunsky district), brachiopods - in Dankovo.
+I looked for fossilized remains of animals in limestones and dolomites, because these are the rocks that predominate in the Lipetsk region and you can often find them outcropping on the surface.
+In the summer, together with other geostudents, I visited the lower reaches of the river.
+Beautiful Mecha (Lebedyansky district), on the Don conversations (Zadonsky district), on a karst field in the vicinity of the village.
+Kon-Kolodez (Khlevensky district), on the rivers and streams of Lipetsk, at the Dankovsky dolomite plant (Dankovsky district), at the outcrops of Devonian limestones in the village of Kamennaya Lubna (Lebedyansky district).
+In rock outcrops I found the following fossils - ammonites and crinoids in the village of Kamennaya Lubna (Lebedyansky district), corals - in the village of Pokrovskoye (Terbunsky district), brachiopods - in Dankovo.
 It is these settlements that I would suggest visiting fossil seekers.
-The village of Pokrovskoye, Terbunsky District, Lipetsk Region, is located in the center of the Russian Plain on the Central Russian Upland in the southwestern part of the Lipetsk Region, located within the black earth belt in the forest-steppe zone.
+The village of Pokrovskoye, Terbunsky district, Lipetsk region, is located in the center of the Russian Plain on the Central Russian Upland in the southwestern part of the Lipetsk region, located within the black earth strip in the forest-steppe zone.
 It stands on the right bank of the Olym River.
 Here the Sredny Korotysh stream flows into it.
 The city of Dankov is the administrative center of the Dankovsky district of the Lipetsk region, located 86 km northwest of Lipetsk, on the picturesque banks of the Don River, not far from the place where, presumably, the Battle of Kulikovo took place in 1380.
-The geological structure of the Dankovskoye dolomite deposit was formed over many millions of years on the ancient Russian platform, which is a huge tectonic structure, the crystalline foundation of which is composed of such rocks as granite, schists, gneisses and other rocks of the Archean-Proterozoic age, and from above they are covered by a layer of sedimentary deposits represented by limestones, dolomites, marls, clays, sandstones and other rocks.
-The thickness of these deposits in the area of the Dankovsky deposit is more than 600 m.
-Kamennaya Lubna is a village in the Doktorovsky rural settlement of the Lebedyansky district of the Lipetsk region.
-Before the village was called Lubna.
-Both names - on the river Lubna.
-The definition of stone - by the exit to the surface in these places of stone.
+The geological structure of the Dankovsky dolomite deposit was formed over many millions of years on the ancient Russian platform, which is a huge tectonic structure, the crystalline foundation of which is composed of rocks such as granite, crystalline schists, gneisses and other rocks of Archaean-Proterozoic age, and on top they are covered by a layer of sedimentary rocks sediments represented by limestones, dolomites, marls, clays, sandstones and other rocks.
+The thickness of these deposits in the area of the Dankovskoye deposit is more than 600 m.
+Kamennaya Lubna is a village in the Doktorovskoye rural settlement of the Lebedyansky district of the Lipetsk region.
+Previously the village was called Lubna.
+Both names are based on the Lubna River.
+The definition of stone is by the emergence of stone to the surface in these places.

 2.2.
 Rules for collecting fossils.

-Before setting out to search and collect fossilized remains, it is important to think over and select equipment for work.
-Rocks such as clays, sands, some sandstones and occasionally even limestones are broken or crushed by hand, but this is the exception rather than the strict rule.
+Before setting out to search for and collect fossilized remains, it is important to think through and select the equipment for the job.
+Rocks such as clays, sands, some sandstones and occasionally even limestones can be broken or crushed by hand, but this is the exception rather than the strict rule.
 Most rocks cannot be split without special tools.
-In addition, it is necessary not only to split the stone, but to remove the fossil from it, which will soon crumble.
-A paleontologist's set should include: a geological hammer, a chisel, a knife, a shovel, brushes, needles, and sometimes a crowbar.
-The geological hammer can be replaced by any other hammer that is pointed on one side and has a flat surface on the other.
+In addition, it is necessary not only to split the stone, but to remove the fossil from it, which is about to crumble.
+A paleontologist's kit should include: a geological hammer, a chisel, a knife, a shovel, brushes, needles, and sometimes a crowbar.
+The geological hammer can be replaced with any other hammer that is pointed on one side and has a flat surface on the other.
 Chisels should also be of different sizes.
-A chisel can be used to break off large pieces of rock and remove rocks around the fossil.
-For the most delicate, thorough processing, very small chisels and needles are needed - they prepare the sample.
-A well-sharpened knife doesn't hurt either.
-Sometimes with its help it is possible to successfully exfoliate rocks.
-A shovel or shovel will be very effective when digging loose sandy or clayey rocks.
+A chisel can be used to break off large pieces of rock and remove rock around the fossil.
+For the most delicate, thorough processing, very small chisels and needles are needed - they are used to prepare the sample.
+A well-sharpened knife won't hurt either.
+Sometimes it can be used to successfully peel off rocks.
+A shovel or trowel will be very effective when digging through loose sand or clay rocks.
 Brushes are good for dissecting or extracting fossils from loose rocks.
-They will allow you to very carefully remove the neighboring rock without damaging the fossil.
-In this way, bone remains are sometimes extracted.
-For wrapping samples, you can take newsprint or thicker paper - kraft.
-Particularly fragile samples can be laid with cotton wool or gauze.
-It is also allowed to pack samples in various boxes and cloth geological bags with an attracting rope.
-If some fossil has fallen apart, it can be glued together with PVA glue or Moment.
+They will allow you to very carefully remove the adjacent rock without damaging the fossil.
+In this way, bone remains are sometimes removed.
+To wrap samples, you can use newsprint or thicker Kraft paper.
+Particularly fragile samples can be padded with cotton wool or gauze.
+It is also possible to pack samples in various boxes and geological fabric bags with a pulling rope.
+If a fossil has fallen apart, it can be glued together using PVA or Moment glue.

-If only the imprint of the fossil remains in the rock, it can be counter-imprinted or cast using plaster.
-The prints can be valuable because they reflect the external sculpture of shells and shells, which is far from being always preserved.
+If only an imprint of a fossil remains in the rock, you can make a counterimprint or cast of it using plaster.
+Prints can be valuable because they reflect the external sculpture of shells and shells, which is not always preserved.

-To describe and sketch the cut, you need paper and simple pencils, an eraser and a ruler.
-And in my opinion, nothing can convey the features of a geological section like a photograph, so it’s good to have a camera with you.
+To describe and sketch the section you need paper and simple pencils, an eraser and a ruler.
+And in my opinion, nothing can convey the features of a geological section like photography, so it’s good to have a camera with you.
 A compass is needed to determine the location of the cut.
 A backpack is required for transportation.
 Paleontologists have many rules for studying the locations of fossil organisms and the fossils themselves.
-But there are among them the main ones, the failure to fulfill which greatly reduces the value of research and collections.
-Two of them are the description of the studied geological section and the preparation of detailed labels.
-First, you need to make a general description of the location of the cut, recording in detail its signs; where it is located, in what region, in what city, village, on the banks of a river or lake, find out its location relative to the cardinal points.
-The label is the passport of the fossil.
+But among them there are the main ones, the failure of which greatly reduces the value of research and collections.
+Two of them are a description of the geological section being studied and the preparation of detailed labels.
+First, you need to make a general description of the location of the cut, recording its features in detail; where it is located, in what region, in what city, village, on the bank of a river or lake, find out its location relative to the cardinal points.
+The label is the fossil's passport.
 The label contains basic information about it.
 The label is made of thick paper.
-Recordings are made with a pencil or pen.
-Each of them must indicate the institution that conducts the tour.
-First, the field determination of the residue is recorded, then the age, indicating the layer from which the sample was taken.
-This is followed by the name of the place of the excursion and its exact address (region, region, nearby settlements, reservoirs), the date of collection, the name of the person who collected and identified the fossil.
+Records are made using a pencil or pen.
+Each of them must indicate the institution that conducts the excursion.
+The field identification of the residue is recorded first, then the age, indicating the layer from which the sample was taken.
+This is followed by the name of the excursion site and its exact address (region, region, nearby settlements, bodies of water), the date of collection, the name of the person who collected and identified the fossil.
 Each fossil is assigned a field number.

-Above, I indicated that I was looking for my artifacts in Dankovo, Kamennaya Lubnya and Pokrovsky.
-Outwardly, limestone outcrops in these areas are similar.
-The outcrops are outcrops of ancient limestone of Devonian age, covered from above with a layer of chernozem.
-The color of limestone is from beige to light brown.
-It is difficult to accurately determine the mineral composition of the rock without laboratory analyzes; one can make an assumption: the chemical composition of pure limestones approaches the theoretical composition of calcite (56% CaO and 44% CO2); they are not white, but have a yellow and brown tint, which means that in addition to CaCO3, they still contain impurities of iron oxides.
+Above, I indicated that I was looking for my artifacts in Dankov, Kamennaya Lubna and Pokrovskoye.
+Externally, the limestone outcrops at these points are similar.
+The outcrops are outcrops of ancient limestone of Devonian age, covered with a layer of chernozem on top.
+The color of limestone ranges from beige to light brown.
+It is difficult to accurately determine the mineral composition of the rock without laboratory tests; one can make an assumption: the chemical composition of pure limestones approaches the theoretical composition of calcite (56% CaO and 44% CO2), the studied limestones are not pure, because they are not white, but have a yellow and brown tint, which means that in addition to CaCO3 they also contain impurities of iron oxides.
 The structure of limestone is cryptocrystalline, sometimes clastic, organogenic.
-Texture - homogeneous, layered, striped, porous (samples do not scratch glass).
-The strength can be judged by the ability to split under the blow of a hammer.
-For a strength test, a limestone sample with a volume of about 200 cm3 (approximately 6x6x6 cm) was split into gravel with one or two hammer blows.
-A strong sample will break into 2-3 pieces, and a fragile one will break into many small pieces.
-The investigated limestones are durable.
-The systems of cracks in the limestone massif initially set a block structure, which makes it possible to separate blocks - slabs (natural separations), the thickness (thickness) of the slabs is from several tens of centimeters to several meters.
-In the thickness of limestone, inclusions can be distinguished - lithomorphic, in the form of clay and sand, biomorphic, in the form of fossilized remains of shells of marine animals, corals.
-It is not possible to determine the total thickness of limestone deposits, but the textbook "Geography of the Lipetsk Region" says that the thickness reaches hundreds of meters.
-At the same time, the upper, younger, layers are wider than the lower, earlier deposited horizons; the latter lie on the underlying older rocks.
+Texture - homogeneous, layered, banded, porous (samples do not scratch glass).
+Strength can be judged by its ability to split under a hammer.
+To test the strength, a sample of limestone with a volume of about 200 cm3 (approximately 6x6x6 cm) was crushed into crushed stone with one or two blows of a hammer.
+A strong sample will split into 2-3 pieces, and a weak one will split into many small pieces.
+The limestones under study are durable.
+The systems of cracks in the limestone mass initially determine the block structure, which allows the separation of blocks - slabs (natural units), the thickness (thickness) of the slabs is from several tens of centimeters to several meters.
+In the thickness of limestone one can distinguish inclusions - lithomorphic, in the form of clay and sand, biomorphic, in the form of fossilized remains of shells of marine animals and corals.
+It is not possible to determine the total thickness of limestone deposits, but the textbook “Geography of the Lipetsk Region” says that the thickness reaches hundreds of meters.
+Moreover, the upper, younger layers are more widespread than the lower, previously deposited horizons; the latter lie on underlying older rocks.

-I found fossils of four types of marine animals: ammonites, corals, brachiopods and crinoids.
-The ammonite fossil is located in limestone, its size is 10 * 7 cm, the pattern of the relief of the shell is clearly visible on it, and at the break you can see the partitions between the chambers, their diameter is small, so it can be assumed that the found area was closer to the end of the shell.
+I found fossils of four species of marine animals: ammonites, corals, brachiopods, and crinoids.
+The ammonite fossil is located in limestone, its size is 10 * 7 cm, the shell relief pattern is clearly visible on it, and on the fracture you can see the partitions between the chambers, their diameter is small, so we can assume that the found area was closer to the end of the shell.

-Ammonites (Ammonoidea) - an extinct subclass of cephalopods that existed from the Devonian to the Cretaceous.
-In 1789, the French zoologist Jean Bruguier gave them the Latin name "ammonitos" in honor of the ancient Egyptian solar deity Amun of Thebes, depicted with twisted ram horns that resemble the shell of ammonites.
-In those days, only one genus of ammonites was known, and now there are already about 3 thousand of them, descriptions of new species are constantly appearing.
-Most ammonites had an outer shell consisting of several whorls located in the same plane, touching each other or overlapping each other to varying degrees.
+Ammonites (Ammonoidea) are an extinct subclass of cephalopods that existed from the Devonian to the Cretaceous.
+In 1789, the French zoologist Jean Bruguier gave them the Latin name "ammonitos" in honor of the ancient Egyptian solar deity Amun of Thebes, depicted with curled ram horns that resemble the shell of ammonites.
+In those days, only one genus of ammonites was known, but now there are about 3 thousand of them, descriptions of new species are constantly appearing.
+Most ammonites had an external shell consisting of several whorls, located in the same plane, touching each other or overlapping each other to varying degrees.
 Such shells are called monomorphic.
-The ammonite shell was divided into many chambers, the one closest to the mouth was inhabited.
-The length of the body chamber varies from 0.5 to 2 whorls.
-Most of the chambers were filled with gas (air chambers), a few were filled with liquid (hydrostatic chambers).
-Most ammonites belong to the ecological group of nekton, that is, organisms floating freely in the water column.
+The ammonite shell was divided into many chambers; the one closest to the mouth was the living chamber.
+The length of the living chamber varies from 0.5 to 2 turns.
+Most of the chambers were filled with gas (air chambers), and a few were filled with liquid (hydrostatic chambers).
+Most ammonites belong to the ecological group of nekton, that is, organisms freely floating in the water column.
 However, some forms were representatives of the benthic (bottom) community.
-According to the way of feeding, ammonites were predators.
-Other mollusks and small fish became prey for ammonites.
-Ammonites are the guide fossils of the Triassic, Jurassic and Cretaceous deposits.
-The simplest ammonites appeared as early as the Silurian period, and real ammonites reached their greatest development in the Jurassic and Cretaceous; at the end of the Cretaceous, this diverse and rich group of mollusks completely disappeared.
-Fossilized remains of sea lilies - sections of the stem 2.5 cm and 3.5 cm long, on which segments are clearly distinguishable, in one specimen the intestinal cavity is visible.
+By their feeding method, ammonites were predators.
+Ammonites preyed on other mollusks and small fish.
+Ammonites are the guiding fossils of the Triassic, Jurassic and Cretaceous sediments.
+The simplest ammonites appeared in the Silurian period, and true ammonites reached their greatest development in the Jurassic and Cretaceous; at the end of the Cretaceous, this diverse and rich group of mollusks completely disappeared.
+The fossilized remains of sea lilies are sections of the stem 2.5 cm and 3.5 cm long, on which segments are clearly visible; in one specimen the intestinal cavity is visible.

-Sea lilies or crinoids (Crinoidea) are bottom animals with a predominantly sedentary lifestyle.
-It is animals belonging to the type of echinoderms (Echinodermata), and not plants at all, as the name might seem.
-They exist from the Ordovician to the present.
-The body consists of a stem, calyx and brachioles - arms.
-The stems and arms are composed of segments of various shapes, during the life of the animal they are connected by muscles, in the fossil state they often fall apart.
-Filters by type of food.
-Now these are deep-sea animals, earlier, when there was less pressure of predators, they also lived in shallow water.
-The maximum flourishing was experienced at the end of the Paleozoic.
-Most often there are segments of various shapes and pieces of stems, much less often - cups.
-Sometimes whole sea lilies are found in limestone, but such finds are very rare.
-The diameter of the segments varies from a few millimeters to 2 centimeters.
+Sea lilies or crinoids (Crinoidea) are bottom-dwelling animals with a predominantly sedentary lifestyle.
+These are animals belonging to the phylum Echinodermata, and not plants at all, as the name might suggest.
+Exists from the Ordovician to the present.
+The body consists of a stem, a calyx and brachioles - arms.
+The stems and arms consist of segments of various shapes; during the life of the animal they are connected by muscles; in the fossil state they often fall apart.
+Filters by power type.
+Now these are deep-water animals; previously, when there was less pressure from predators, they also lived in shallow water.
+They experienced maximum prosperity at the end of the Paleozoic.
+Most often, segments of various shapes and pieces of stems are found, much less often - calyxes.
+Sometimes you come across whole crinoids in limestone, but such finds are very rare.
+The diameter of the segments ranges from a few millimeters to 2 centimeters.
 The length of the stem is up to 20 meters in fossil forms.
-I encountered brachiopod fossils in limestone very often; on one of the specimens found, there are 15 distinct shells, on which the relief is clearly visible, and many fragments.
-On other samples, there are either several prints or single copies.
+I came across brachiopod fossils in limestone very often; one of the found specimens contained 15 clearly defined shells, on which the relief was clearly visible, and a lot of fragments.
+On other samples there are either several prints or single copies.
 Shell size 0.6 - 2 cm * 0.4 - 1.5 cm.

-Brachiopod shells are the same integral component of the marine fauna of the Paleozoic (they were very widespread in the Devonian and Carboniferous period) as ammonites in the Mesozoic, are currently represented on Earth by only 200 species.
+Brachiopod shells are as integral a component of the marine fauna of the Paleozoic (they were very widespread in the Devonian and Carboniferous periods) as ammonites in the Mesozoic, and are currently represented on Earth by only 200 species.
 In some places, brachiopods still form huge accumulations, it’s just that now the ecological niches that brachiopods occupied in the Paleozoic and early Mesozoic are occupied by bivalves, and brachiopods are pushed to the depths and into cold waters.
-Brachiopods are not mollusks, although they have a bivalve shell, but an independent type of marine shell animals (Brachiopoda).
-According to many paleontologists, they are related to bryozoans, although at first glance there is little in common between them.
-As a rule, brachiopods are attached to the bottom with a thick, muscular foot.
-Filters by type of food.
+Brachiopods are not mollusks, although they have a bivalve shell, but an independent type of marine shelled animals (Brachiopoda).
+According to many paleontologists, they are related to bryozoans, although at first glance they have little in common.
+As a rule, brachiopods are attached to the bottom with a thick, muscular stalk.
+Filters by power type.
 Sometimes brachiopods are called brachiopods - Brachiopoda, from the Greek. brachion - shoulder and podos - leg.
-Shell valves in brachiopods are different, they are called ventral and dorsal.
-This distinguishes them from mollusks, in which the shell valves - right and left, are symmetrical to each other.
+The shell valves of brachiopods are different; they are called ventral and dorsal.
+This distinguishes them from mollusks, whose shell valves, right and left, are symmetrical to each other.
 In brachiopods, the valves are not identical; the right and left parts of one valve are symmetrical.
 The size of brachiopod shells rarely exceeds 7-10 centimeters.

 Coral fossils were found on limestone, size 10 cm * 6 cm.
-These corals are colonial, multiplied by budding, individual segments are visible, the size of which is about 1 cm.
+These corals are colonial, reproduced by budding, individual segments are visible, the size of which is about 1 cm.

-Representatives of the coral class are already known from very ancient Silurian deposits and are found in more or less significant quantities in the sediments of all systems up to the Quaternary, inclusive, and in places form significant reef-like accumulations among marine deposits.
-The organization of Paleozoic corals is so peculiar that their place in the system adopted for the classification of living corals has not yet been precisely established.
-Now non-existing groups of Paleozoic corals are divided into - Zoantharia rugosa, which had the form of bowls or cones, more or less curved, sometimes reached a significant size, had numerous, well-developed star-shaped plates and a wrinkled outer shell; Zoantharia tabulata - colonies of fused columns with a few short star-shaped plates with parallel transverse septa, from which they take their name; and tubular corals - consisted of tubular cells, sometimes free-lying, sometimes mutually intertwined, forming sod-like masses.
-Z. rugosa corals are the leading form of the lower horizons of the middle section of the Devonian system.
+Representatives of the coral class are already known from very ancient Silurian deposits and are found in more or less significant quantities in the sediments of all systems up to and including the Quaternary, and in some places they form significant reef-like accumulations among marine sediments.
+The organization of Paleozoic corals is so unique that their place in the system adopted for the classification of living corals has not yet been precisely established.
+The now non-existent groups of Paleozoic corals are divided into - Zoantharia rugosa, which had the shape of bowls or cones, more or less curved, sometimes reached a significant size, had numerous, well-developed star-shaped plates and a wrinkled outer shell; Zoantharia tabulata - colonies of fused columns with a few short star-shaped plates parallel to transverse partitions, from which they get their name; and tubular corals - consisted of tube-shaped cells, sometimes free-lying, sometimes intertwined, forming turf-like masses.
+Corals Z. rugosa are the leading form of the lower horizons of the middle section of the Devonian system.

 2.5.
 General characteristics of the nature of the Devonian period of the Paleozoic era of the Lipetsk region.

-In the stratigraphic scale, the Devonian period is the period following the Silurian and preceding the Carboniferous.
+On the stratigraphic scale, the Devonian period is the period following the Silurian and preceding the Carboniferous.
 It lasted about 55 million years and ended about 345 million years ago.
-Devon is divided into 3 sections (upper, middle, lower).
-The name of this period comes from the name "Devonshire" - a county in southwestern England, where the system of Devonian layers was first identified by scientists in 1839.
-The beginning of the period was characterized by the retreat of the sea and the accumulation of thicknesses of thick continental red-colored deposits; The climate was continental and arid.
-In the early Devonian, the Caledonian folding ended, and later large transgressions occurred.
-Middle Devonian - the era of submergence; increase in marine transgressions, intensification of volcanic activity; climate warming.
-The end of the period is the reduction of transgressions, the beginning of the Hercynian folding, the regression of the sea.
-Devon is considered one of the most interesting stages in the evolution of life on Earth.
-At the beginning of this period, organisms that had appeared in previous geological epochs slowly and gradually continued to develop in the seas.
-And in the middle of the Devonian, an unprecedented flowering of marine fauna occurred.
-The warm waters of the Devonian seas were abundantly inhabited by cephalopods, corals and brachiopods.
-Among the echinoderms, the most common during this period were crinoids, starfish and sea urchins.
+The Devonian is divided into 3 sections (upper, middle, lower).
+The name of this period comes from the name "Devonshire" - a county in southwestern England, where the system of Devonian strata was first identified by scientists in 1839.
+The beginning of the period was characterized by the retreat of the sea and the accumulation of thick continental red-colored sediments; The climate was continental and arid.
+In the Early Devonian, the Caledonian folding ended, and later large transgressions occurred.
+Mid-Devonian - the era of immersions; increase in marine transgressions, intensification of volcanic activity; climate warming.
+The end of the period - a reduction in transgressions, the beginning of the Hercynian folding, sea regression.
+The Devonian is considered one of the most interesting stages in the evolution of life on Earth.
+At the beginning of this period, organisms that appeared in previous geological eras slowly and gradually continued to develop in the seas.
+And in the middle of the Devonian, an unprecedented flourishing of marine fauna occurred.
+The warm waters of the Devonian seas were abundantly populated by cephalopods, corals and brachiopods.
+Among the echinoderms, the most common in this period were crinoids, starfish and sea urchins.
 Cephalopods felt great in the Devonian seas.
-Corals, sea lilies, as well as benthic attached animals - brachiopods and bryozoans, have reached an extraordinary development.
+Corals, sea lilies, as well as bottom-attached animals - brachiopods and bryozoans - reached extraordinary development.
 Together they created colossal reef structures.
-Of particular interest to modern paleontologists are the arthropods that lived in the Devonian seas - trilobites, which lived on Earth for 300 million years and completely died out for unknown reasons.
-Unfortunately, I did not find a fossilized trilobite, but I studied its features in the literature.
-But still, scientists consider the Devonian - first of all, the "epoch of fish".
-Their fossilized remains were not found by me either, but I believe that this is still ahead, since I have just started doing this work.
-In the literature, I found a description of a major event in the Devonian biosphere - the Devonian extinction - mass extinction species at the end of the Devonian, one of the largest extinctions of flora and fauna in the history of the Earth.
+Of particular interest to modern paleontologists are the arthropods that lived in the Devonian seas - trilobites, which lived on Earth for 300 million years and became completely extinct for unknown reasons.
+Unfortunately, I did not find a fossilized trilobite, but I studied its features from the literature.
+But still, scientists consider the Devonian to be primarily the “age of fish.”
+I also did not find their fossilized remains, but I believe that this is still to come, since I have just started doing this work.
+In the literature I found a description of a major event in the Devonian biosphere - the Devonian extinction - mass extinction species at the end of the Devonian, one of the largest extinctions of flora and fauna in Earth's history.
 In total, 19% of families and 50% of genera became extinct.
-Extinctions were accompanied by widespread oceanic anoxia, that is, a lack of oxygen, which prevented the decay of organisms, and predisposed to the preservation and accumulation of organic matter.
-Probably, it is precisely because of this that we can now get acquainted with the nature of the Devonian through fossils.
-The Devonian crisis primarily affected marine ecosystems, and affected shallow water heat-loving organisms much more strongly than those that preferred cold water.
-The most important group affected by the extinction were reef-building organisms, in addition, the following groups were very affected by the extinction: brachiopods, trilobites, ammonites.
-Among the most probable causes of extinction in the literature is the fall of meteorites.
-It is claimed that it was the fall of a meteorite that was the primary cause of the Devonian extinction, but reliable evidence of an extraterrestrial impact has not been found.
-Although some indirect evidence of a meteorite fall in the deposits of the Devonian period is observed (iridium anomalies and microspheres (microscopic balls of fused rock)), it is possible that the formation of these anomalies is caused by other reasons.
+The extinctions were accompanied by widespread oceanic anoxia, that is, a lack of oxygen, which prevented the decay of organisms and predisposed the preservation and accumulation of organic matter.
+Probably, it is thanks to this that we can now get acquainted with the nature of the Devonian from fossils.
+The Devonian crisis primarily affected marine ecosystems, and affected shallow-water, heat-loving organisms much more strongly than organisms that preferred cold water.
+The most important group affected by the extinction were the reef-building organisms, in addition, the following groups were greatly affected by the extinction: brachiopods, trilobites, ammonites.
+Among the most likely causes of extinction in the literature is the fall of meteorites.
+It is argued that a meteorite impact was the primary cause of the Devonian extinction, but no reliable evidence of an extraterrestrial impact has been found.
+Although some indirect evidence of a meteorite fall in Devonian sediments is observed (iridium anomalies and microspheres (microscopic balls of melted rock)), it is possible that the formation of these anomalies is caused by other reasons.

 3. General conclusions on the study and an approximate route for amateur paleontologists in the Lipetsk region.